 Sticky Leaves

-Wilting
+Dieffenbachia Wilting

-Wilting typically means the plant needs water.
+Wilting usually means the plant needs water.
 If the soil is already wet and the plant is still wilting, it may be suffering from root rot.
 Inspect the roots and trim away any black or mushy parts.
 This can help the plant recover if caught early.

 Solving Dieffenbachia Issues